 As another major bonus, Clever Partner Agents offer their full services, but we have pre-negotiated a commission discount on your behalf.
 When you sell a home with a Clever Partner Agent, you pay a flat fee of $3,000 on homes under $350,000.
 If your home sells for more than that, the listing agent’s commission is 1% instead of the typical 3%.

-Alternatively, if you’re buying and use a Partner Agent, you’re eligible for a $1,000Home Buyer Rebate on any home you purchase for more than $150,000 (in 40 states).
+Alternatively, if you’re buying and use a Partner Agent, you might be eligible for Clever Cash Back.
+We pay buyers 0.5% of their purchase price on any home you purchase for more than $150,000 (in 41 states).

 Reach out to Clever to get connected with a top agent in your local market today and start saving.